AllenNeuralDynamics/aind-data-asset-indexer/docs/source/UserGuide.rst

    -  If the metadata record exists in S3 but not in DocDB, copy it to DocDB.
-   -  If the metadata record does not exist in S3, create it and save it to S3.
+   -  If the metadata record for a derived asset does not exist in S3, create it and save it to S3.
 Assume a Lambda function will move it over to DocDB.
+Metadata records for raw assets are created during the upload process, **not** by this job.
    -  In both cases above, ensure the original metadata folder and core files are in sync with the metadata.nd.json file.